prajwalmani/grandma_bot/README.md

-  g ameme : Grandma will show you a random doggo/catto meme g food : Grandma will give some food g money : If you need some cash then grandma is there for you g inspire : Grandma will tell you a motivational quote g poem    : Grandma will tell you a random poem within 20 lines g abuse : Grandma will abuse you in a funny way
+  g ameme : Grandma will show you a random doggo/catto meme g food : Grandma will give some food g money : If you need some cash then grandma is there for you g math  : Let grandma help you with math! g inspire : Grandma will tell you a motivational quote g poem    : Grandma will tell you a random poem within 20 lines g abuse : Grandma will abuse you in a funny way